Disney’s Haunted Mansion listed for sale on Zillow

 Parking, however, isn’t available, with Zillow advising prospective buyers to run away from the haunted location.

-The mansion, built in 1823, sells for the price of a human soul.
+The mansion, built in 1823, sells for the price of a human soul and can’t actually be purchased by anyone.

 The listing comes ahead of the theatrical release of Disney’s latest retelling of the “Haunted Mansion,” a movie based on the famed Disneyland attraction of the same name.

-The stars of the movie include Tiffany Haddish, Danny DeVito, Rosario Dawson, Chase W. Dillon, Daniel Levy, Jamie Lee Curtis, Hasan Minhaj, Marilu Henner, Lindsay Lamb and LaKeith Stanfield.
+The stars of the movie include Tiffany Haddish, Danny DeVito, Rosario Dawson, Dan Levy, Jamie Lee Curtis, Hasan Minhaj, Marilu Henner, LaKeith Stanfield and more.

 A red carpet event for the movie was canceled amid an ongoing SAG-AFTRA strike, which officially began on Friday.